ModDota/moddota.github.io/_articles/abilities/the-importance-of-abilityvalues-values.md

 When coding abilities or items, **do not** fall into the trap of replacing the use of AbilityValues variables with a constant (i.e. writing `"Duration" "12"`, `"MODIFIER_PROPERTY_MOVESPEED_BONUS_PERCENTAGE" "-30"` or doing similar assignations in lua scripts), thinking it will only be used once.

-There's **2 problems** with doing this
+There are **2 problems** with doing this

 - Tooltips are hard

-  If you don't use AbilityValues for each variable, when you get to making the tooltips, you'll find pretty much impossible to make quality dota-styled strings because your spell description needs to have direct copies of the values you've put in the ability.
+  If you don't use AbilityValues for each variable, when you get to making the tooltips, you'll find it pretty much impossible to make quality dota-styled strings because your spell description needs to have direct copies of the values you've put in the ability.
 To make this worse, if you ever make a change to a static number in your datadriven ability, you will also need to update the addon_english.txt

 - Consistency between Lua & Key Values